 Originally posted in 2014

-The curse is that I cannot stop thinking of new ideas; ideas that seem so much more interesting than the day to day work of the businesses I’ve created.
+The curse is that I can’t stop thinking of new ideas; ideas that seem so much more interesting than the day-to-day work of the businesses I’ve created.
 As I see it, I’m the problem-solving guy…I was meant to be creative.
 I’m not a manager.
 Other people are good at that and enjoy it, but I don’t.

-So I have set myself a little challenge and already mothballed some of the side projects, even before I finished this post.
-Let’s see if I can remain true to the goal and stay focused on the main tasks at hand, which also involves delegation…because there we have another creative trait, ‘being a control freak’! ☺
+So I’ve set myself a little challenge and already mothballed some of the side projects, even before I finished this post.
+Let’s see if I can remain true to the goal and stay focused on the main tasks at hand, which also involves delegation…because there we have another creative trait: ‘being a control freak’!